onmyway133/awesome-online-earning/README.md

 - [Guru](https://www.guru.com/) Find & Hire Expert Freelancers
 - [Indeed](https://indeed.com/) Find jobs online
 - [Flexijobs](https://www.flexjobs.com/) Discover a new world with only the best remote and flexible jobs!
+- [Solid gigs](https://solidgigs.com/) Trade your worst clients for some of the best companies in the world with our freelance job list, community, & course library.

 ## Juror